To enrol in the Authorized Paid Representatives’ Portal (APR Portal):

-- On the APR Portal Welcome page, select View submitted application.
+- On the Portal Welcome page, click View submitted application.

-- On the Documents Submitted by the Client page, select Upload.
+- On the Documents submitted by the client page, click Upload.

 Documents that are successfully uploaded have a status of “Replacement Provided”.

-- When the document(s) are uploaded, select Submit.
+- When the document(s) are uploaded, click Submit.